Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 What property type performs best in Congo-Kinshasa in 2026?

-As of the first half of 2026, the best-performing property type for Airbnb in Kinshasa is a modern one to two-bedroom apartment or condo in a secure building, particularly in Gombe, central Ngaliema, Lingwala, or Kintambo.
+As of early 2026, the best-performing common Airbnb property type in Congo-Kinshasa is an entire apartment or condo in a secure building or compound.

 What sources have we used to write this blog article?